Into the wild

-Dubai has many animal attractions, from camel trekking to flighty falcons and cheeky creatures in the Underwater Zoo.
-Both families and first-time visitors will be enchanted by the region’s unique wildlife.
+Dubai has many animal attractions, from camel trekking and regal falcons in the desert to beautiful flamingos in the wetlands.
+Visitors young and old will be enchanted by the region’s unique wildlife encounters.

-It’s the quintessential Arabic experience that visitors and expats alike find hard to resist: leisurely trekking across Dubai’s ever-changing sand dunes comfortably secured on the back of a camel.
-The camel tours at Al Sahra Desert Resortgo above and beyond, with the 40-minute camel trek proceeded by a fun educational session, a camel milk-tasting and plenty of photo opportunities.
+It’s the quintessential Arabic experience that visitors and expats alike find hard to resist: leisurely trekking across Dubai’s ever-changing sand dunes, comfortably secured on the back of a camel.
+The camel tours at Al Sahra Desert Resort go above and beyond, with the 40-minute camel trek preceded by a fun educational session, a camel milk-tasting and plenty of photo opportunities.
 Can't make it out to the desert?
 Vendors located along Jumeirah Beach offer camel rides for both adults and children looking for a magical Middle Eastern experience.

-Emiratis take their falcons – the national bird of the UAE - very seriously.
-Check out the history of falconry at the Falcon Museum and the mechanics of the Sheikh Zayed Falcon Release Project that sees hunting birds re-released into the wild yearly, then head into the desert to see falcons on the wing.
-Platinum Heritage's private falconry experience allows guests to these birds of prey up-close, handling and feeding them under the careful supervision of their trainers.
+Emiratis regard falcons – the national bird of the UAE – with immense pride.
+Check out the history of falconry at the Falcon Museum before heading into the desert to see these majestic birds of prey up close.
+Platinum Heritage's private falconry experience is a popular choice, with guests able to handle and feed them under the careful supervision of expert trainers.

-The Arabian oryx has been brought back from the brink of extinction by a tireless government-funded breeding program – in 2011, the oryx’s status downgraded to the less drastic “vulnerable” status.
-Today, the white-haired relative of the antelope can be found grazing on native grasses and scrubs in Dubai's desert dunes.
-Viator's wildlife tour takes guests on a wild drive across Dubai's Desert Conservation Reserve in an open-roof 1950s vintage Land Rover, to track down and observe wild oryx and gazelle herds.
+The Arabian oryx has been brought back from the brink of extinction by a tireless government-funded breeding program – in 2011, the oryx’s status downgraded to the less drastic ‘vulnerable’ status.
+Today, the white-haired relative of the antelope can be found grazing on native grasses and shrubs along desert dunes.
+Platinum Heritage's wildlife tour takes guests on a wild drive across the Dubai Desert Conservation Reserve in an open-roof 1950s vintage Land Rover, to track down and observe wild oryx and gazelle herds.